Exceptions in the EO Act

 • Reasonable standards of dress, appearance and behaviour for students (s 42)

 An educational authority may set and enforce reasonable standards of dress, appearance and behaviour for students.
 A standard of dress, appearance or behaviour is reasonable if the educational authority administering the school has taken into account the views of the school community.

 • Aged-based admission schemes and quotas (s 43)

 An educational authority may select students for an educational program on the basis of an admission scheme that has a minimum qualifying age or imposes quotas in relation to students of different ages or age groups.

 • Compliance with other laws (s 75)

-It is a matter for the respondent to a complaint to prove that an exception applies.
-This means that, even where an exception may apply to conduct, a dispute can still be brought to the VEOHRC and conciliated, or an application made to VCAT for a hearing.
+The respondent to a complaint must prove that an exception applies.
+This means that, even where an exception may apply to conduct, a dispute can still be brought to VEOHRC and conciliated, or an application made to VCAT for a hearing.

 Commonwealth legislation and the EO Act may vary in relation to the exceptions that are available or the way in which they are worded.
 It is therefore always advisable to check both before choosing the most appropriate forum to bring a dispute or lodge a complaint.
 To find out about exceptions that apply under Commonwealth legislation, contact the Australian Human Rights Commission (see “Contacts”).

 Under the EO Act (s 12), it is not discrimination for a person to take special measures, done in good faith, for the purpose of promoting or realising substantive equality for members of a group with a particular attribute.
 Broadly, a special measure is something designed to alleviate systemic disadvantage suffered by a group of people with a particular attribute.

 A special measure needs to be appropriate, proportionate and justified because the members of the group have a particular need for advancement or assistance.
 The measure must also be reasonably likely to achieve its remedial purpose.